 Google Maps

-It is said that the permission to build the shrine was largely influenced by the fact that the Tendo Oda domain sided with the new government forces during the Meiji Restoration.
+It is said that permission to build the shrine was largely influenced by the Tendo Oda domain's siding with the new government forces during the Meiji Restoration.

-On the approach to the shrine, many banners proclaiming ``Oda Nobunaga Mikoto'' are hung.
+Along the approach to the shrine, there are many banners bearing the name of Oda Nobunaga

-There is a dignified atmosphere in the precincts, and when you think of Oda Nobunaga being enshrined here as a god, you feel a tension that goes up your spine.
+There is a dignified atmosphere within the grounds, and when you think that Oda Nobunaga is enshrined here as a god, you feel a sense of tension that makes you stand up straight

-Above the offering box is the meaning of “Tenka Fubu”!
+Above the offering box is the inscription "Tenka Fubu" (Unifying the nation through military force)!

-Lord Nobunaga Oda is said to have been the first person in Japan to drink wine brought to Japan by the missionary Francisco Xavier.
-I can feel the respect and love for Lord Nobunaga when they offer wine instead of sake.
+It is said that Oda Nobunaga was the first person in Japan to drink wine, which was brought to Japan by the missionary Francis Xavier.
+The offering of wine instead of sake shows respect and love for Nobunaga

 - Name: Kenkun Shrine